UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/Data_Management.md

 have access to the institutional credentials associated with the account.
 Without this, we cannot identify you as the owner of the account.

-You will need to tell us what data to transfer, on what cluster, and the username of the recipient.
+You will need to tell us what data to transfer and the username of the recipient.

 ### Requesting data belonging to a user who has left